 The Quito, Ecuador native began working for HCJB in his home country when he was 16 years old and went on to become the announcer for the National Congress of Ecuador, while studying philosophy, letters, journalism and broadcasting at Central University of Ecuador in Quito.
-Following his graduation, Jarrín hoped to continue his broadcasting career in the United States, arriving on June 24, 1955, and at the time, he had never seen a baseball game.
+Following his graduation, Jarrín hoped to continue his broadcasting career in the United States, arriving on June 24, 1955.
+At the time, he had never seen a baseball game.
 His first experience with baseball was watching the Dodgers on a televised broadcast of the 1955 World Series against the Yankees, and he soon began attending minor league games in Los Angeles at Gilmore Field and Wrigley Field to learn the game.
 Jarrín was hired as an announcer at KWKW and soon after, the Dodgers moved to Los Angeles.

 Jarrín was given one year to prepare to become a baseball broadcaster by William Beaton, the station manager at KWKW.
 During his first six years with the Dodgers, Jarrín and his partner would recreate games in the studio while listening to the English radio broadcast.
-Starting in 1965, Jarrín took the Dodgers' Spanish-language radio broadcast on the road, making every stop with the Dodgers, and rose to become the club's No. 1 Spanish-language broadcaster in 1973.
-From 1962-84, Jarrín called nearly 4,000 games - spanning 22 seasons - without missing a contest, before the streak was broken in 1984, when he took charge of all the Spanish-language radio coverage and production for the Los Angeles Olympic Games.
+Starting in 1965, Jarrín took the Dodgers' Spanish-language radio broadcast on the road, making every stop with the Dodgers.
+He rose to become the club's primary Spanish-language broadcaster in 1973.
+From 1962-84, Jarrín called nearly 4,000 games - spanning 22 seasons - without missing a contest, before the streak was broken in 1984 when he took charge of all the Spanish-language radio coverage and production for the Los Angeles Olympic Games.

-Jarrín also worked on international news broadcasts including the funeral of President John F. Kennedy, Pope John Paul II's visit to the U.S. and several meetings between foreign leaders and Presidents Richard Nixon and Lyndon B. Johnson.
-He has called more than 30 world championship boxing title bouts for radio and TV stations in Latin America including the Thrilla in Manila between Muhammad Ali and Joe Frazier.
+Jarrín also worked on international news broadcasts, including the funeral of President John F. Kennedy, Pope John Paul II's visit to the U.S. and several meetings between foreign leaders and Presidents Richard Nixon and Lyndon B. Johnson.
+He has called more than 30 world championship boxing title bouts for radio and TV stations in Latin America, including the legendary "Thrilla in Manila" between Muhammad Ali and Joe Frazier in 1975.